firesharkstudios/butterfly-server/README.md

 - Define datasets in familiar SELECT syntax
 - Sync datasets to clients automatically over a WebSocket
 - Define a RESTlike API using an Express like syntax
-- Be client framework agnostic (use Vue, React, Angular, etc)
+- Work with any client framework (Vue, React, Angular, etc)

 ## Overview